cns-iu/scimaps/content/person/alice-grischchenko/readme.md

 ---
 name: Alice Grishchenko
 last_name: Grishchenko
-image: image.jpg
 roles:
   - maker
+image: image.jpg
 ---

-Alexander Gates is an associate research scientist in the Network Science Institute at Northeastern University.
-His research fuses data science and network science to study complex systems in sociology, biology, and neuroscience.
-Before arriving at Northeastern, he received a joint PhD degree in informatics (complex systems track) and cognitive science from Indiana University–Bloomington, an MSc from King’s College London in complex systems modeling, and a BA in mathematics from Cornell University.
+Alice Grishchenko is a data visualization specialist at the Center for Complex Networks Research, Northeastern University.
+She is a design generalist and has experience with illustration, animation, data visualization, game design and virtual reality.
+Alice received her MFA in digital animation and interactive media from the Ohio State University.